 As healthcare organizations navigate an ever-changing regulatory landscape, compliance with laws, regulations, and policies has become more important than ever.
 Compliance officers are critical in ensuring that healthcare organizations meet these requirements.
-But while it might seem obvious, not every organization truly understands the role of a compliance officer — the scope of their oversight and the duties they’re responsible for.
+But while it might seem obvious, not every organization truly understands the role of a compliance officer — both the scope of their oversight and the duties they’re responsible for.

 Let’s discuss the role of the compliance officer in a healthcare organization: what they do, how to find the right person for this role, and the characteristics and skills needed to be successful in this position.

-What is a Healthcare Compliance Officer?
+What Is a Healthcare Compliance Officer?

 A Healthcare (Hospital) Compliance Officer (HCO) is a professional who ensures that their organization adheres to all applicable laws, regulations, and policies.
 They are responsible for developing, implementing, and monitoring compliance programs that help the organization stay within legal and ethical boundaries.